t-b/inferno/docs/README.md

 __WARNING:__ Inferno stores binary data in a python dictionary using filenames as keys.
-If you change folders from day to day and reuse filenames without changing the binary pickle save file you will loose data.
+If you change folders from day to day and reuse filenames without changing which pickle file you save to (in the config), you will loose data.
 Inferno will warn you if it detects that you are overwriting existing entries in a pickle file.

 Known Issues
 ------------